AckerlyXu/heima/articles/azure-toolkit-for-eclipse-azure-role-properties.md

 Environment variables are available to your startup script when the role starts.

+>[!NOTE]
->[AZURE.NOTE] When specifying environment variables, keep in mind that your deployment will be published to a Windows virtual machine, so your environment variables must be valid for a Windows-based operating system.
+> When specifying environment variables, keep in mind that your deployment will be published to a Windows virtual machine, so your environment variables must be valid for a Windows-based operating system.

 As an example of an environment variable being available when the role starts, create a new environment variable by clicking the **Add** button.
 The following shows an environment variable named **MyRoleVersion** being created and assigned the value **1.0**.